stephenslab/smash-paper/intro/intro.md

 ```

 Now we take a look at how this wavelet-based approach handles unevenly spaced data.
 Wavelet methods are not optimized for unevenly spaced, but still works.
+We first look at the case when the data are normally spaced.

 ```r